CONTACT US NOW | (925) 932-0201

 In short, Tiger had two parents who were a perfect model for "getting away with it."

 Tiger is the product of his environment.
 Although he is massively talented, his actions caught up with him just like they would anyone else.
-Fame, wealth, and notoriety are not shields against the way human beings will react when they are betrayed.
+Fame, wealth, and notoriety are not shields against the way human beings will react when they are betrayed with sexual addictions.

 In my own personal case, I had a father who bragged about his infidelity.
 He would do this in front of me as a child, while also demonstrating absolutely zero affection or intimacy toward my mother.
 When it came to sexual feelings, I was like a dog hearing a whistle.
 I had no idea how to appropriately express love, affection, or intimacy.
 For me, it was purely physical – and I lost two wives because I didn't understand what I was doing or why.